What will you change?

 The Goal: There are no minimum requirements for this portion of the criteria, but we encourage you to aim for a range of media coverage.

 Build long lasting relationships with your local government and pass a Fair Trade resolution.

-The Goal: Pass a Fair Trade resolution, or even better a more formal procurement policy, there may be instances where passing something is not immediately possible.
-In the event other options can lead to Fair Trade designation.
+The Goal: Pass a Fair Trade resolution, or even better a more formal procurement policy.
+There may be instances where passing something is not immediately possible.
+In that event other options can lead to Fair Trade designation for your town.
 Take a look at the toolkit below for more details!

 Fair Trade Towns ToolkitDownload

 Best Practices- Goal 1: Build Your TeamDownload